shanmon110/lz/_pages/about.md

 📰 News
 ======
+04/12/2024 Our paper, *"Enhancing Multimodal Rumor Detection with Statistical Image Features and Modal Alignment via Contrastive Learning,"* received the **Best Student Paper Runner-Up Award** at PRICAI 2024.

 17/06/2024 [Paper Sharing Session](https://mp.weixin.qq.com/s/1rumaLXfNoLEVM9HZNT3Eg) I gave a talk on **Parameter-efficient Fine-tuning of Speaker-Aware Dynamic Prompts for Speaker Verification** at the paper share session of InterSpeech 2024.